-The processor clock source is divided by two to produce the internal instruction cycle clock, Fcy.
-In this document, the instruction cycle clock is also denoted by Fosc/2.
-The internal instruction cycle clock, Fosc/2, can be provided on the OSCO I/O pin for some operating modes of the Primary Oscillator.
+The selected clock source generates the processor and peripheral clock sources.
+The processor clock source is divided by two to produce the internal instruction cycle clock, FCY.
+In this document, the instruction cycle clock is also denoted by FOSC/2.
+The internal instruction cycle clock, FOSC/2, can be provided on the OSCO I/O pin for some operating modes of the primary oscillator.